NithinGowda46/Project1-notesapp-application/README.md

 Nithin Gowda

-This project demonstrates an end-to-end DevOps workflow using Docker, Jenkins, Kubernetes, GitOps, and Argo CD.
+This project demonstrates an end-to-end DevOps workflow using Docker, Jenkins, Kubernetes, GitOps, Argo CD, Gunicorn, and WSGI.